Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Among the candidates that appear in the report, manually register the ones you find convincing into the Aqua Voice UI (no automatic application is done).

-The registration destinations correspond to 3 tabs matching the type in the report ([dictionary add] / [replacements add] / [customInstructions add]).
+The registration destinations correspond to the 3 tabs matching the type in the report ([dictionary add] / [replacements add] / [customInstructions add]).

 Summary